-In contrast to linguists and rune specialists, historians proper haven't paid much serious attention to this coin up to now, and therefore not much intell is available.
-For this reason, an APB was put out by Frisia Coast Trail on Twitter and Facebook in the month November 2019.
-Tips subsequently received, disclosed where the coin was being held.
+In contrast to linguists and rune specialists, numismatists and proper historians haven't paid much serious attention to this coin up to now, and, therefore, not much intel is available.
+For this reason, an APB was put out by Frisia Coast Trail on social media in November 2019.
+Tips subsequently received disclosed where the coin was being held.
 Scarce images of this coin were traced as well.
-The solidus is being kept in the Ostfriesisches Landesmuseum Emden in region Ostfriesland in the northwest of Germany.
-In 1948, the coin was accidentally discovered on a field near the small village of Schweindorf, also in region Ostfriesland (or was it Schwerinsdorf?
-See note 1).
-How this coin ended up in the field, is unknown.
-It might have been the result of quarrying a nearby terp, after which the fertile soil was dispersed over the land (Heinze 2022).
-By the way, the Ostfriesisches Landesmuseum Emden dates the coin older than most, and more inaccurate, namely: sixth century.
+The solidus is being kept in the Ostfriesisches Landesmuseum Emden ('East-Frisian state museum') in the region of Ostfriesland in the northwest of Germany.

 Behold: